vikhik/stb-cmake-wrapper/README.md

 ## Fork

 This is a fork to update the version of `stb`, fix some minor documentation issues, and update the cmake min target in the era of CMake 4.0 deprecating older versions.
-No other changes will be made (extending support to other libraries, etc.).

 ## Consuming this library in cmake